L-Blondy/lb-write/README.md

 ### **writeOnVisible**
 ```
-import { writeOnVisible } from "./write.js"
+import { writeOnVisible } from "lb-write"

 ...